ARE YOU COMING ONLY FOR A TRAINEESHIP OR INTERNSHIP?

-Our international office does not arrange the Erasmus Practice Internship or any type of traineeship of international students who come to the University of Malaga.
+Our International Office does not arrange the Erasmus Practice Internship or any type of traineeship for international students who come to the University of UMA.

-Internship or traineeship in a hospital or company
+Internships or internships in a hospital or company

 If you are interested in doing any internship or traineeship in a hospital or company, you don’t have to submit any documentation to the University of Malaga since we cannot sign your Acceptance Letter.
 You must search the details of the hospital (not the Faculty of Medicine) or company and contact them directly.
 In case that they can accept you, they must sign your Acceptance Letter.
 Please, find below the instructions to follow.